syedadeed/Ludo/README.md

-My first game (kind of) made using Tkinter module of python.
+My first game made using Tkinter module of python.